Darwin's Waiting Room

-Darwin's Waiting Room was an American alternative metal band from Miami, Florida, United States.
+Darwin's Waiting Room was an American nu metal band from Miami, Florida.

 History

 Darwin's Waiting Room formed in 1995 and went through several lineup changes before solidifying early in 2000.
 They signed to MCA Records and released their debut album, Orphan, in 2001.
 The album peaked at No. 19 on the Billboard Heatseekers chart that year.
 Following the album's success, they scored airplay with the single "Feel So Stupid (Table 9)" on MTV2, MTVX and Much Music, and toured with Godsmack, Deftones, Nonpoint, and Machine Head.
-A sophomore effort, Apology Accepted, followed in 2003, but was never officially released.
+A sophomore effort, Apology Accepted, followed in 2003, but it was not officially released, though leaked online.

-In 2004, guitarist Eddie "The Kydd" Rendini made an online statement to Digital Noise, saying:
+In 2004, guitarist Eddie "The Kydd" Rendini made a statement online to Digital Noise announcing an amicable end to the music collaboration.